Linux Server Administration Basics (2025): SSH, systemd, Firewalls, Backups & Monitoring

 1. What Linux Server Administration Covers

-A good admin baseline usually includes:
+A good baseline usually includes:

 2. Day-One Setup Checklist (New Server)